How to become a TV presenter: Radzi Chinyanganya's story

 As a TV presenter, no two days are the same.

-Radzi is a BBC presenter.
-He works on Blue Peter and several other programmes.
+Radzi is a TV presenter.
+He's worked on Blue Peter and several other programmes.
 Radzi spends a lot of time travelling to different locations and events where he offers commentary, presents segments of live TV, reads scripts, interviews guests and takes on record-breaking challenges.

 Radzi's journey to becoming a TV presenter wasn't straightforward.
 He explored other careers before deciding to work in TV and spent three years persevering with unpaid internships and work experience before he finally got his big break.

 Scroll down for more information on skills, working hours and salary.

 What skills do I need to be a TV presenter?

 TV requires you to work lots of long and unsociable hours, so you’ll need stamina and resilience.
 In addition, you'll need:

 - adaptability and the ability to think on your feet

 What to expect if you want to be a TV presenter

 What will I get paid?
 Salaries are variable and contracts are normally freelance or fixed-term.